WakilBrainCoders/PCA/README.md

 http://www.lauradhamilton.com/introduction-to-principal-component-analysis-pca

-##The actual math is rooted in matrix algebra.
+##The actual math is rooted in matrix algebra:

 ###(note: I haven't read this one, but I skimmed through it and it looks good):